Qalala/MITM/README.md

 - **Plaintext mode (0)**: Only the encryption mode dropdown is shown.
 Key exchange and PSK fields are hidden.
 - **Encrypted modes (1-3)**: Key exchange dropdown and PSK field are shown.
 PSK is required when using PSK key exchange.

 For Sender, you select the encryption mode.
-For Receiver, you select the decryption method.
-The Receiver will accept connections from Senders using any encryption mode that the Receiver supports.
+For Receiver, you select a single decryption mode that must match the Sender's encryption mode exactly.
+The Receiver will only accept connections from Senders using the exact same encryption mode.
 Downgrade attacks are prevented by:
-- Including the selected mode in the HELLO and NEGOTIATE transcript and requiring the mode to be in the Receiver's supported list.
+- Including the selected mode in the HELLO and NEGOTIATE transcript and requiring an exact mode match.
-- Receiver will send `ERROR` and close if the Sender's mode is not in the Receiver's supported decryption methods.
+- Receiver will send `ERROR` and close if the Sender's mode does not exactly match the Receiver's selected decryption mode.

 Supported modes: